 Bethany Barnosky is a master teacher and educational consultant who enjoys life in sunny southern New Hampshire.
-As a college student, she set aside her interest in the aerospace industry in order to raise her daughter and pursue her passion for teaching mathematics to young people.
-During her years as a teacher, Mrs. Barnosky has been honored to work with some of the best online instructors in the country – and teach students from all over the world!
+As a college student, she set aside her interest in the aerospace industry in order to pursue her passion for teaching mathematics to young people.
+During her years as a teacher, Bethany Barnosky has been honored to work with some of the best online instructors in the country – and teach students from all over the world!

-As a double-certified math teacher, she provides tutoring, curriculum, portfolio, and transcript services to homeschoolers in and around New Hampshire.
-Mrs. Barnosky enjoys teaching, tabletop gaming, and general geekery.
-Widowed in 2013, Bethany has successfully graduated her daughter from both high school and college.
-Today she spends her days teaching, learning, and praying for opportunities to share God’s love with others.
+As a double-certified math teacher, Bethany runs CandleStar Educational Services, providing tutoring, curriculum, portfolio, and transcript services to homeschoolers around the country.
+Bethany Barnosky enjoys teaching, tabletop gaming, and general geekery.
+Having successfully homeschooled a college graduate, today she spends her days teaching, learning, and praying for opportunities to share God’s love with others.

 Frequently Asked Questions

 I have been a certified New Hampshire teacher since 1995, holding current New Hampshire endorsements in both Middle Grades (5-8) and Secondary (7-12) Mathematics.
 My B.A. in Mathematics and teacher’s training were completed at Keene State College.
 I have been tutoring since 1992, homeschooling since 1998, evaluating portfolios since 2003, and teaching online classes since 2014.
 That having been said, every person’s educational taste is different so, in the end, it’s up to you to decide if I’m the right fit for your student.

 On a practical level, I create well-organized online classrooms and right-brain-friendly class activities.
 I go out of my way to find the best resources, both inside and outside of the textbook.
 I use gamification strategies, create online escape rooms, and encourage student collaboration.